SeedSigner/seedsigner/README.md

 3. seedsigner_0_5_x.img.zip.sha256.sig

 **Note:** The version numbers of the latest files will be higher than this example, but the naming format will be the same.
-Once the files have all finished downloading, follow the steps below to verify them, and then to write the software onto a MicroSD card.
-Insert the MicroSD into your assembled hardware and turn on the USB power.
+Once the files have all finished downloading, follow the steps below to verify the download before continuing on to write the software onto a MicroSD card.
+Next, insert the MicroSD into your assembled hardware and connect the USB power.
 Allow about 45 seconds for our logo to appear, and then you can begin using your Seedsigner!